-- Improve patient health and outcomes by better disease management, monitoring, and timely care - Reduce health care costs by fewer emergency department (ED) visits, admissions, and readmissions - Enhance the patient experience by expanding access, improving convenience, coordinating care, and building relationships - Enrich the work-life of staff by providing more options to optimize health care service delivery, enhancing flexibility in work locations and schedules, and serving patients in ways that are better for everyone - Focus on health equity to overcome barriers to health care services for all individuals
+- Improve patient health and outcomes by better disease management, monitoring, and timely care. - Reduce health care costs by fewer emergency department (ED) visits, admissions, and readmissions. - Enhance the patient experience by expanding access, improving convenience, coordinating care, and building relationships. - Enrich the work-life of staff by providing more options to optimize health care service delivery, enhancing flexibility in work locations and schedules, and serving patients in ways that are better for everyone. - Focus on health equity to overcome barriers to health care services for all individuals in ways that work for them.

 The CAH Telehealth Guide provides practical guidance on implementing and sustaining telehealth to optimize health care delivery, expand access, enhance care coordination, and address health inequity.
 Note that this is not an all-inclusive policy guide for telehealth.
 Just as health care organizations strive to take a person-centered approach to health care, this guide seeks to take a CAH-centered approach to telehealth that keeps the patient and community at the forefront.
 The target audience is any individual, team, or organization seeking to implement or expand telehealth services in the CAH setting.
-The guide primarily focuses on Medicare outpatient telehealth services but includes Medicaid coverage and remote services that may not strictly be considered telehealth.
+The guide primarily focuses on Medicare